 Grades 3rd – 8th

-In this course we will blend the arts of arguing and persuading.
-Our focus will be demonstrating different methods of expressing your views on a subject.
+It’s not who has the loudest voice, but who can be the most persuasive.
+In this 2-week camp we will blend the arts of arguing and persuading.
+The camp’s focus will be demonstrating different methods of expressing our views on a subject.
 It will help you share your ideas and opinions in a constructive way, something you’ll rely on in your academic and personal life.

-Knowing how to make the best use of these forms of nonfiction writing can help in many ways, such as writing school essays, writing letters advocating for a cause you are passionate about, writing a blog, or even writing that sci-fi fiction piece.
-So join us – let’s write!
+Knowing how to make the best use of these forms of fact-based writing can help in many ways, such as writing school essays, writing letters advocating for a cause you are passionate about, writing a blog, or even writing that sci-fi fiction piece.

 9:00 am – 12:00 pm